-If it is required to encode the contact information (communication channel, call sign, radio frequency etc.), it must be done using the information class Contact Details.
-Each instance of Contact Details must be must be done using the information class contact petalls.
-Each instance of contact petalls must be associated to the feature(s) to which the information applies using the association Additional Information
+If it is required to encode the contact information (communication channel, call sign, radio frequency etc.), it must be done using the information type Contact Details.
+Each instance of Contact Details must be associated to the feature(s) to which the information applies using the association Additional Information (see clause 25.1).

-(see clause X.X).
+The frequency at which vessels receive signals must be populated, where required, using complex attribute frequency pair, sub-attribute frequency shore station transmits.
+The frequency at which vessels send signals to shore must be populated, where required, using complex attribute frequency pair, sub-attribute frequency shore station receives.

-- The frequency at which vessels receive signals must be populated, where required, using complex attribute frequency pair, sub-attribute frequency shore station transmits.
-The frequency at which vessels send signals to shore must be populated, where required, using complex attribute frequency pair, sub-attribute frequency shore station receives. - Where required, the values populated within the complex attribute frequency pair must be quoted in Hertz, for example a signal frequency of 950 MHz must be encoded as 950000000.
+Where required, the values populated within the complex attribute frequency pair must be quoted in Hertz, for example a signal frequency of 950 MHz must be encoded as 950000000.

-Distinction: Nautical information.
+Distinction: Nautical Information.